An evolving philosophy: Reducing operational uncertainty in large volume gas transfers

 The gas flow MEGA loop is entering the building phase

-The MEGA loop for high-pressure calibration of gas meters is set to open for calibrations in the early 2021.
-What is the status in November 2019?
+The MEGA loop for high-pressure calibration of gas meters is set to open for calibrations in early 2021.

 Uncertainty explained: How is a calibration result reached?